joshfermin/joshfermin.github.io/_posts/2015-05-30-twitterstream.markdown

 <!-- <h2 class="section-heading">The Team</h2> -->

-<h2 class="section-heading">ATLAS Expo</h2>
+<img src="http://atlas.colorado.edu/wp-content/uploads/2015/04/Expo_800w_web_4-14-15_5.jpg">
 <p>We later presented this at the Atlas Expo along with the other projects from many other classes.
 Check out more <a href="http://atlas.colorado.edu/atlas-technology-expo-spring-2015/">here</a>!</p>
-<img src="http://atlas.colorado.edu/wp-content/uploads/2015/04/Expo_800w_web_4-14-15_5.jpg">